erithobra/databases/sql-intro-lesson/README.md

 );
 ```

-In PSQL, that will look like:
+In the `psql` prompt, if you copy and paste that in, it will look like:

 ```psql
 generalassembly=# CREATE TABLE students (